Property

 Disadvantages

-As with anything in life, there are a few disadvantages to buy to let that are worth thinking about.
-Starting with the fact that buy to lets have many costs involved.
-These begin during the buying process and continue throughout the life of a tenanted property.
 They include lawyers, estate agents, letting agents, taxes, mortgages, maintenance to name but a few.
 You could say the extent to which you can limit these costs is directly proportional to how successful your buy to let investment will be.

-Even when you outsource everything to letting agents, management companies and tax professionals, in all likelihood you’ll still have things to do and decisions to make.
+And even when you outsource everything to letting agents, management companies and tax professionals, in all likelihood you’ll still have things to do and decisions to make.
 Things inevitably go wrong when you are least expecting it, which can severely impact your day in a negative way if you’re not careful.

 Even the best properties in the best areas have the potential for rental voids.
 A sudden jolt to the economy or pandemic at the wrong time could easily put the kibosh on a seamless transition between tenants.
 At best missing a couple of months rent will be inconvenient.
 At worst, it is not beyond the realms of possibility that you miss mortgage payments leading to loss of the property.
 Banks don’t like missed mortgage payments!